Reviews You Can Rely On

 Best External Hard Drive Review

-If you're seeking an even more portable digital storage solution, you might be looking for an excellent microSD card or USB flash drive.
+If you're seeking an even more portable digital storage solution for shorter-term use, a memory card or USB flash drive could serve you well.

-Editor's Note: We updated our external hard drive review on Aug 30, 2024, to add more information on how we tested these products and provide alternative recommendations to our award winners.
+Editor's Note: We updated our external hard drive review on October 7, 2025, to add several new products to our lineup.

 Top 11 External Hard Drives